#MeToo movement puts pressure on U.S. banks to disclose diversity data

 The subject is also gaining attention as investors poured $4.7 billion last year into funds that evaluate companies on social criteria.

-Jonas Kron, senior vice president of Trillium Asset Management, said the emergence of the #MeToo movement likely helped boost support to 51 percent of votes cast in December for a shareholder proposal his firm sponsored calling for a diversity report at Palo Alto Networks Inc (PANW.N).
+Jonas Kron, senior vice president of Trillium Asset Management, said the emergence of the #MeToo movement likely helped boost support to 51 percent of votes cast in December for a shareholder proposal his firm sponsored calling for a diversity report at Palo Alto Networks Inc.

 Counting abstentions, the measure was not approved, according to Palo Alto filings.
 Palo Alto Networks declined to comment.